Back end: Vercel hosting

 Next, choose 'Continue with GitHub'.

 Click the Deploy button.
-This will give you an error, but that's okay!
-Go back to your projects and you'll see the project has been created.
+Wait until the deployment has finished and click on Continue to Dashboard to go back to your projects and you'll see the project has been created.

-We now made an empty project and have the correct settings to build our API.
-The next steps are to get everything we need to make sure the github actions know where to deploy.
+We now made a project and have the correct settings to build our API.
+The next steps are to get everything we need to make sure the GitHub actions know where to deploy.

 Select Tokens in the sidebar